Supplier Security Explained: Security Best Practices for Outsourced Development

 • Provide clear security objectives to external suppliers, ensuring they understand your expectations and maintain proper security coverage throughout the development process.

 Note that OWASP SAMM’s supplier security practice is focused on outsourced development.
-In that context, you have an official relationship with the supplier, governed by strict contractual agreements.
+In that context, you have an official relationship with the supplier, governed by (hopefully) strict contractual agreements.
 In this scenario, you can mandate specific security practices, audits, and compliance requirements.
 This differs from the more informal or indirect relationships in open-source dependencies, where you don’t have contractual control over the supplier.
-This blog focuses only on the outsourced development.
+This blog focuses only on outsourced development.

 Why supplier security matters?